Revaluation

 www.asinj.com

-As ordered by the Sussex County Board of Taxation and reviewed by the State Division of Taxation, Hopatcong Borough is having a Revaluation, whereby all taxable real estate will be revalued for the 2024 tax year.
+Revaluation - As ordered by the Sussex County Board of Taxation and reviewed by the State Division of Taxation, Hopatcong Borough is having a Revaluation, whereby all taxable real estate will be revalued for the 2024 tax year.
 The purpose is to ensure uniform and equitable assessments.
 The Borough has entered into a contract with Appraisal Systems, Inc . to conduct the revaluation program.
 The process has begun and inspections will be conducted in 2023.
-The inspector’s information, including car, will be on file in the Police Department and the Assessment Department if you want to verify the identity of the inspector.
+You can find more information on Appraisal Systems website.

 For further explanation, the following definition of a Revaluation program is described in the "Handbook for New Jersey Assessors.”